sonatype/nexus-iq-server-ha/chart/README.md

    ```
    --set hpa.enabled=true
    ```
+Please refer to the "Chart Configuration Options" table below for detailed parameters for adjusting HPA configuration to match your needs.

 HPA requires metrics-server to be installed in the cluster.
 You can install it by running the following